Sofiyan-coder/OceanBrowser_Engineering/Chapter - 1/1-Loading Web-Pages/1-Downloading Web Pages/README.md

 the files in that directory.
 This is a good way to test your browser.

-TLS is pretty complicated.
-You can read the details in RFC 8446, but implementing your own is not recommended.
-It’s very difficult to write a custom TLS implementation that is not only correct but secure.

 At this point you should be able to run your program on any web page.
 Here is what it should output for a simple example: